 Applicants may apply for both the combined (categorical) track in child neurology as well as the advanced track.
-Similarly, applicants who apply for the combined track may also apply to the Categorical or UHAT tracks in pediatrics, independently of child neurology or together with an application to the advanced track in child neurology.
+Similarly, applicants who apply for the combined track may also apply to the Categorical or UHAT tracks in pediatrics, independently of child neurology.

 The BCRP offers one two-year Preliminary-NDD position (#1259320P1) in the Categorical track of the BCRP to those who match in the Boston Children’s Hospital Neurodevelopmental Disabilities (NDD) training program (#1259186A0).
 NDD is an ACGME-accredited program combining 2-years of pediatric training with 1-year of adult neurology and adult NDD, 18-months of clinical NDD and child neurology, and 18-months of basic and clinical sciences.
 Upon completion of the training, the resident is board eligible for Pediatrics, Neurology, and Neurodevelopmental Disabilities with Special Competency in Child Neurology.
 The program is described here.

 NDD applicants should should contact Dr. David Urion, who leads both the NDD and Child Neurology training programs at Boston Children's Hospital.

 The BCRP was one of the first residency programs to offer combined training in Pediatrics and Anesthesiology.
 Residents begin their first year in the pediatrics residency.
 The following year is the first year of anesthesiology training, followed by three years of integrated residency training in both pediatrics and anesthesiology.
 Throughout the three years of integrated training, while residents are doing core training in Pediatrics or Anesthesiology, they will be expected to attend conferences and participate in core clinical activities once a month in the other discipline to make the combined program fully integrated.